Back to National Guide

 How We Calculate

 Estimates are based on surveyed rates from registered waterproofers in the Melbourne metropolitan area, adjusted for typical construction types in VIC.
 All prices include GST.
-Figures cover standard residential bathroom waterproofing and do not include tiling, plumbing, or external waterproofing.
+Figures cover standard residential bathroom waterproofing including membrane, primers, bond breakers, and compliance certification.
+Tiling, plumbing, and external waterproofing are not included.

 Know what you need?